Consensys/rimble-app-demo/README.md

 ### Calling methods

 The `RimbleWeb3.js` component passes a proper for the `web3.eth.contract.send` method and only needs the smart contract's method name.

+### Onboarding Flow

+The dApp demonstrates an informative, tested, and effective UI to get user's connected to your app and interacting with minimal frustration.
+The dApp addresses these scenarios:

+- Not on a web3-capable browser
+- No MetaMask (web3) extension available
+- Connected to wrong Ethereum network
+- EIP 1102 Connection request (with graceful fallback)
+- Personal signature request of specialized nonce to ensure connection with wallet's owner
+- Helper modals for low funds and instructions to acquire ETH
+- Transaction-initiated modals that will connect, verify, and check funds with 1 click

 ### Customize toast message content